liamoconnor87/bobsburgersgame/testing.md

 >Move mouse over the 'Play Agian' button and observe it changes colour.

->Click on the 'FLIP' button to observe it changes size.
+>Click on the 'Play Again' button to observe it changes size.

->Observe that the Modal closes.
+>Observe that the Modal closes and can play again.

 >Repeat for level 2 - https://liamoconnor87.github.io/bobsburgersgame/level_two.html.